 Just like the lights and sirens on a fire or police vehicle; lights and sirens on a POV have a particular purpose.
 First and foremost, emergency lights are used to get the attention of everyone around them.
 Once a vehicle has the attention of drivers, the warning equipment allows them to attempt to gain the right of way, which allows them to get where they are needed faster.

 When stationary, a POV or first responder vehicle uses lights as warnings to drivers and pedestrians in an area.
 The warning lights convey a message of danger to anyone that nears them.
 It’s also an easy way for a first responder to say “I’m working, please don’t hit me or my apparatus.”
-Check out our section about warning light colors.
+Check out our section about warning light colors including the blue led light bar, yellow light bar, or amber led light bar.

 The Need for Warning Lights is Clear – So Why Do People Argue About Lights on POVs?

-Now that you know why first responders use emergency lights on POVs and department vehicles, you’re probably wondering why people debate about this topic so fiercely.
+Now that you know why first responders use emergency lights such as blue visor lights on POVs and department vehicles, you’re probably wondering why people debate about this topic so fiercely.
 I’ll tell you why.
 It’s because there is always one person that finds a loophole in the system and goes haywire with equipment.
 You know the saying “just because it fits doesn’t mean you should wear it.”
 Well, that theory applies to lights and POVs as well.

 Whackers Ruin it for Everyone